 Faced with budget reductions over the past six years, the College has continuously sought opportunities to identify savings and efficiencies.
-The College decreased spending and services and was subject to various state spending freezes and employee salary reductions.

-In FY 2022, salary costs increased as result of COLA increases provided by the Legislature for classified staff, exempt staff, and faculty, as well as the PEBB health rate increase.
-Despite these increases, operating expenses decreased \$1.5 million.
-A decrease of \$1.2 million is due to the pension liabilities adjustment reducing benefits expense; this is offset by the increases in salaries and wages and the cost of software maintenance and utilities.
+In FY 2023 total operating expenses increased \$7.8 million.
+Salary costs increased as result of COLA increases provided by the Legislature for classified staff, exempt staff, and faculty, as well as the PEBB health rate increase.
+Salary and benefit costs increased \$4 million, scholarships and fellowships increased \$2.1 million due to increased enrollment, and other operating expenses increased \$1.1 million as services have returned to normal following the restricted activity over the past few years due to the impacts of COVID.